leboralli/pipeline_ncrna/README.md

 I will change the lncRNA predictor, because I'm not confident with FEElnc.
 And I will use two packages, combining the outputs, for more confident results.

-The packages: CPAT and Slncky.
+The packages: CPAT and Slncky (or FEElnc).
+Maybe another one, like DeepALnc

 But I'm thinking in change a lot of things in my pipeline, using the paper "The Long Noncoding RNA Landscape in Amygdala Tissues from Schizophrenia Patients"